VEuPathDB/vagrant-easyredmine/README.md

 `redmine_root_dir` does not exist or if there is a detected change in the database (e.g. you drop it and let Ansible recreate it).

+**Note:** The `run redmine installer` Ansible task can take a long time and there is no stdout to the console to indicate progress.
+The installer includes installing several Ruby gems and database migration steps so the installer run time is affected by network speed and database state.
+On the other hand the installer may prompt for input that the expect script is not expecting.
+This causes the installer to hang indefinitely waiting for input that the non-interactive script cannot provide.
+The `~/install.log` captures the stdout of the process and should be consulted to check for running state.

 ## Production Installation

 See https://wiki.apidb.org/index.php/EasyRedmineVM for instructions for